yeasy/docker_practice/install/ubuntu.md

 ### Registry Mirror(In China)

-If you pull docker images very slowly, then you can configurate [Registry Mirror](mirror.md).
+If you pull docker images very slowly, then you can configure [Registry Mirror](mirror.md).

 ### References